sonrabakarim/barlkk/_posts/2013-04-27-developing-modern-web-applications-on-windows-vagrant.md

 The errors themselves are occurring because the external resources cannot be located relative to the web root and so Nginx has decided instead to return the default <i>index.html</i> file–the one modified earlier.
 There are a few ways to fix this:

-- Change the paths of the external resources to be document- rather than root-relative;</span>
+- Change the paths of the external resources to be document- rather than root-relative;
 - Change the web root to point to the application's public directory; and
 - Configure Brunch to deploy files to the web root.